AlexCouch/beagle-lang-specifications/DEFINITIONS.md

     //So on
 }
 ```
-Like data structures, enums require something to be defined.
+Like structs, enums require something to be defined.
 You cannot have an empty enum.

 #### Defining a trait
 ```